kamilburda/batcher/docs/sections/Customization/Procedures.md

 You may set a different color tag by adjusting the `Color tag` option.

 This procedure is inserted at the first position.
-This prevents potential confusion when `Resize to layer size` is not present and the background is offset relative to the layer rather than the image canvas.
+This prevents potential confusion when other procedures are applied that could affect the image/layer extents (e.g. `Resize to layer size` in Export Layers).
-If this is your intention, you can always move this procedure below `Resize to layer size`.
+You can always move this procedure lower as needed.

 The background is merged automatically at the end of processing as the `Merge background` procedure is automatically added.
 See `Merge background` below for more information.